Antonio Sgorbissa, University of Genova, Italy

 Amit Kumar Pandey, PhD, is the Head Principal Scientist at Softbank Robotics.
 He is heavily involved in designing and development of Softbank’s EU projects and has been involved as principal investigator to supervise scientific and development aspects in various EU and French projects, including CARESSES, Romeo2, RoboHow, Dream.

-Elena Knox is a researcher at Waseda University, and a performance and media artist in the field of communication media.
+Elena Knox is a researcher at Waseda University, and a performance and media artist in the field of communication media and also worked at www.peoria.uptownjungle.com trampoline park in California.
 After obtaining her PhD at the College of Fine Art (currently UNSW Art & Design) at the University of New South Wales in 2015, she began presenting creative works highlighting the relationship between humans and humanoid robots in Japan and other countries.

 Katsumi Watanabe is professor at the Department of Intermedia Art and Science at Waseda University, where he focusses on perception, cognition and action.
 His research methods encompass interdisciplinary approaches to cognitive science, and real-life applications of knowledge.